zwang695/alexa-skills-list/skills/B019HUS30M/README.md

 * *Alexa, ask Santa to read The Night Before Christmas.*

-To use the Santa?s Helper skill, try saying?
+To use the Santa’s Helper skill, try saying…

-?Alexa, ask Santa where are you??
+“Alexa, ask Santa where are you?”
-?Alexa, ask Santa if I?m on the nice list.?
+“Alexa, ask Santa if I’m on the nice list.”
-?Alexa, ask Santa for a joke."
+“Alexa, ask Santa for a joke."
-?Alexa, ask Santa for a Christmas fact."
+“Alexa, ask Santa for a Christmas fact."

 Every year, Santa brings presents and joy to millions of children throughout the world.
-With Santa?s Helper, find out if you?re on the nice list, hear jokes and facts about Christmas, and check in on Santa?s location throughout Christmas Eve.
+With Santa’s Helper, find out if you’re on the nice list, hear jokes and facts about Christmas, and check in on Santa’s location throughout Christmas Eve.

 Happy Holidays!